fieldtrip/website/faq/how_do_i_install_the_openmeeg_binaries.md

 ## Make sure that MATLAB can find them

-You should add the location of the OpenMEEG binaries and dynamic link libraries to your path, e.g. by adding a line like this to your .profile script on macOS
+You should add the location of the OpenMEEG binaries and dynamic link libraries to your path, e.g., by adding a line like this to your .profile script on macOS

 ```bash
 export PATH=$PATH:/opt/openmeeg/bin